IgorMitrofanov/IgorMitrofanov/README.md

 - Object-Oriented Programming (OOP): Adept at designing and implementing robust and modular solutions using OOP principles.
 Leveraging encapsulation, inheritance, and polymorphism to create efficient and maintainable code.
 - Dataclasses: Utilizing the power of data classes for concise and readable code, enhancing the representation and structure of data in Python projects.

+## Jupyter Notebooks
+Interactive Data Exploration: Proficient in using Jupyter Notebooks for interactive data exploration and analysis, providing a dynamic and visual representation of complex data sets.

 ## Data Analysis and Machine Learning
 - Pandas
 - NumPy